-Kunming - Nicknamed China's 'Spring City' due to its temperate weather, Kunming is the capital of Yunnan Province and has long plated an important city for trade due to its location on the borders of Southeast Asia.
+Kunming - Nicknamed China's 'Spring City' due to its temperate weather, Kunming is the capital of Yunnan Province.
+Kunming has long plated an important city for trade due to its significant location on the borders of Southeast Asia.

-Day 3: Kunming
+Day 3: Kunming Meals: B, L, D

-This morning, drive around 1 and a half hours to wander through the unusual limestone rock formations of the UNESCO listed Kunming Stone Forest.
+After breakfast and check out this morning, drive around 1 and a half hours to wander through the unusual limestone rock formations of the UNESCO listed Kunming Stone Forest.
 Sightseeing here involves up to 2 hours walking on paths and steps to view the maze of rock pinnacles, lakes and ponds.
 This afternoon, visit the Western Hills, often referred to as 'Sleeping Beauty Hills'.
 Dine on local Across the Bridge Noodles in the evening.

-Kunming Stone Forest - Located 120 kilometres south east of Kunming, the Stone Forest consists of thousands of narrow, fantastically shaped pillars of rock, scattered over an area of more than 80 hectares.
-The park is designed so that you can follow a walkway through the formations of water pools and grey pinnacles, the tallest of which is over 30 metres high.
+Kunming Stone Forest - Located 120km south east of Kunming, the Stone Forest consists of thousands of narrow, fantastically shaped pillars of rock, scattered over an area of more than 80 hectares.
+The park is designed so that you can follow a walkway through the formations of water pools and grey pinnacles, the tallest of which is over 30m high.

-Western Hills - Also known as 'Sleeping Beauty Hills', Kunming's Western Hills have from a distance, the appearance of a lady lying beside Dianchi Lake with her face upward and her hair trailing into the water.
+Western Hills - Kunming's Western Hills are also known as 'Sleeping Beauty Hills'.
+From a distance, they have the appearance of a lady lying beside Dianchi Lake with her face upward and her hair trailing into the water.